K-OpenNet/ONOS-SSM/README.md

 ONOS-SSM: Scalable Security-Mode Open Network Operating System
 ====================================

-### What is ONOS-SSM?
+### What is ONOS?
-ONOS-SSM is a new SDN network operating system designed for high availability, performance, scale-out and security.
+ONOS is a new SDN network operating system designed for high availability, performance, scale-out.

-### ONOS-SSM is under developing to support BUCK, new build system.

 ### Top-Level Features